 Knowing how much meat per person is needed to feed your family for a year varies based on a few key factors.
 Knowing how much space, time, and effort you can give to the animals, as well as the size of your family will help determine your livestock plans and needs.

-One of our greatest joys is providing our own meat for our family, whether it's raising backyard chickens for eggs, exploring different breeds of hogs to raise for meat, keeping a family milk cow, or even putting those chickens to work using them in the garden.
+One of our greatest joys is providing our own meat for our family, whether it's raising backyard chickens for eggs, raising chickens for profit, different breeds of hogs to raise for meat, keeping a family milk cow, or even putting those chickens to work using them in the garden.

 These animals become part of our family, even if it’s just for a time, because we know the service they’re providing and we can give them the best, healthiest life possible.